jwds1978/jwds1978.github.io/resume.md

         title="Web Designer (BCIP)"><span class="p-description">Web Designer (BCIP)</span></a><br />
       <a class="p-name p-org u-url" href="https://www.brainbench.com" rel="external nofollow" target="_blank" title="Brainbench">Brainbench</a><br />
       <span class="p-summary" style="display: none;">
-        Responsible for creating Web sites using HTML and Web design software.&nbsp; In addition to designing a Web site that's attractive, interesting, functional, and useful, a Web designer must also ensure that the Web site is easily navigable and accessible to all who may want to use it.
+        Responsible for creating Web sites using <abbr title="Hypertext Markup Language">HTML</abbr> and Web design software.&nbsp; In addition to designing a
+        Web site that's attractive, interesting, functional, and useful, a Web designer must also ensure that the Web site is easily navigable and accessible to all who may want to use it.
       </span>
       <ul style="-moz-columns: 3; -webkit-columns: 3; columns: 3; list-style-position: inside;">
         <li>